khaledyoussef24/SonnenSeniorTask/README.md

 - Install **Grafana** and import dashboards for CPU, memory, request rates, and error rates
 - Define **Alertmanager** rules for high latency, error spikes, or pod restarts

+### 5. Index File Directory

+- Make files for the NGINX files (Index , pages files and assets)

 ---